caltechlibrary/dataset/README.md

 dataset, a command line tool
 ----------------------------

 [dataset](doc/dataset.md) is a command line tool for working with collections of [JSON](https://en.wikipedia.org/wiki/JSON) documents.
-Collections can be stored on the file system in a [pairtree](https://datatracker.ietf.org/doc/html/draft-kunze-pairtree-01) or stored in a SQL database that supports JSON columns like SQLite3, PostgreSQL or MySQL.
+Collections can be stored on the file system in a [pairtree](https://datatracker.ietf.org/doc/html/draft-kunze-pairtree-01) or stored in a SQL database that supports JSON columns like SQLite3 and PostgreSQL[^1].

+[^1]: MySQL was supported through v2.3.3.
+It will not longer be maintained starting v2.3.4 and will eventually be removed completely.

 The __dataset__ command line tool supports common data management operations as